Click each tab below for a description of the topic and representative papers. See the "Publications" page for a complete list of papers.

 Representative papers:

-Markov (Decision) Process
+Markov (Decision) Processes

 Our research focuses on model reduction of Markov processes, a crucial problem in high-dimensional state-transition systems and reinforcement learning.
 We develop methods for estimating and aggregating states in discrete-time Markov processes using empirical trajectories, with a focus on key properties such as representability, aggregatability, and lumpability.
 We also study the tensor structure of the transition kernel in continuous-state-action Markov decision processes, proposing a tensor-inspired unsupervised learning method to identify low-dimensional state and action representations.